-PEPPERS about 20 seeds per pack Note: Peppers will often cross if more than one variety of the same species is grown.
+PEPPERS about 20 seeds per pack Note: Peppers will sometimes cross if more than one variety of the same species is grown.
 Save your seeds from completely mature (usually red, sometimes orange or other color) peppers.
-Just pick and dry on a plastic plate.
+Just pick and dry seeds on a plastic plate.

 Here’s a sample of the peppers we grow.